Messerschmitt Bf 109 variants: E-0, E-1

 To incorporate the new radiators, the wings were almost completely redesigned and reinforced, with several inboard ribs behind the spar being cut down to make room for the radiator ducting.
 Because the radiators were mounted near the trailing edge of the wing, coinciding with the increased speed of the airflow accelerating around the wing camber, cooling was more effective than that of the Jumo engined 109s, albeit at the cost of extra ducting and piping, which was vulnerable to damage.
 The lowered undercarriage could throw up mud and debris on wet airfields, potentially clogging the radiators.
 To test the new 1,100 PS (1,085 hp, 809 kW) DB 601A engine, two more prototypes (V14 and V15) were built, each differing in their armament.
 While the V14 was armed with two 7.92 mm (.312 in) MG 17s above the engine and one 20 mm MG FF in each wing, the V15 was just fitted with the two MG 17s mounted above the engine.
 After test fights, the V14 was considered more promising and a pre-production batch of 10 E-0 was ordered.
 Batches of both E-1 and E-3 variants were shipped to Spain for evaluation, and first saw combat during the final phases of the Spanish Civil War.

+The E-1 production version kept two 7.92 mm (.312 in) MG 17s above the engine and two more in the wings.
+Later, many were modified to the E-3 armament standard.
+The E-1/B was a small batch of E-1s that became the first operational Bf 109 fighter bomber, or Jagdbomber (usually abbreviated to Jabo).
+These were fitted with an ETC 500 bomb rack, carrying either one 250 kg (550 lb) bomb or four 50 kg (110 lb) bombs.
+The E-1 was also fitted with the Reflexvisier "Revi" gunsight.
+Communications equipment was the FuG 7 Funkgerät 7 (radio set) short-range radio apparatus, effective to ranges of 48–56 km (30–35 mi).
+A total of 1,183 E-1 were built, 110 of them were E-1/B.